MadsAkselsen/smart-brain-api/README.md

-Made a backend for an app using an api
+Made a backend for a face detection app